ashiham/basestation/readme.txt

 Base Station WordPress Theme
 --------------------------

 Base Station is a responsive starter theme for WordPress.
 It uses the Zurb Foundation 3.x front-end framework.
-It comes with core HTML, CSS, and Javascript for type, form, grids, navigation, buttons, dropdown menus, and more.
-Visit http://www.johnparris.com/wordpress-themes/basestation/ to see the theme in action, to download it, or to read the documentation.
+It comes with core HTML, CSS, and Javascript for type, form, grids, navigation, buttons, dropdown menus, the Orbit slider and more.
+Visit http://www.johnparris.com/basestation/ to see the theme in action, to download it, or to read the documentation.

 If you would like to contribute, please fork it and submit your pull requests.
 Thanks!